kietpa/letspay/README.md

 Simple payment aggregator app that's still being worked on.
-Currently a monolith, will be divided into a microservice later (for learning purposes).
+Currently a monolith, will be divided into a microservice later for learning purposes.

 # Features
-- Disbursements using Xendit & Midtrans
+- Disbursements using Xendit
 - Stack: Go, PostgreSQL, gorilla/mux, pgx

 # how to start